arafsheikh/arafsheikh.github.io/about.md

 ## Me

-I am a Computer Science and Engineering freshman from Shiv Nadar Univeristy, Noida, Inida.
+I am a Computer Science and Engineering freshman at Shiv Nadar Univeristy, Noida, Inida.
 My interests include:

 - Programming
 - ...can't think of anything more